jmankoff/interaction/assignments/undo.md

 First, you need to copy over the `ColorPicker.java` and `ColorPikerView.java` files from your `as3-Color-Picker` repository.
 Put these files in the same directory as your `MainActivity.java` file.

-Next, you will need to change the behavior of the color FAB so that, when clicked, it opens up the color picking interface instead of opening the collapsable color menu.
-For reference on how to do this, take a look at `MainActivity.java#onCreate` from the color picker assignment.
-When users have the color picker interactor open, they _should not_ be able to access any of the FABs (undo, redo, color change, thickness change) so be sure to hide them when you show the color picker.
+Next, you will need to change the behavior of the color FAB so that, when clicked, it opens up the color picking interface instead of opening the collapsible color menu.
+For reference on how to do this, take a look at `MainActivity.java#onCreate` from the color picker assignment (hint: make sure to take a look at what interfaces `MainActivity.java` implements).
+When users have the color picker interactor open, they _should not_ be able to access any of the FABs (undo, redo, color change, thickness change) so be sure to disable them when you show the color picker and visually indicate to the user that they are disabled.
 If a color change is undone or redone, the color picker should reflect the correct color.
 Once you set up all the listeners to respond correctly, your color picker interactor should allow users to pick any stroke color they want!

 _Related APIs_:
 [View#using-views](https://developer.android.com/reference/android/view/View#using-views)